danielcorin/blog/content/posts/shell-ai.md

 ## Wrapping up

-There are so many ways once can extend this idea and I'm tempted to add more capabilities, but in the spirit of doing one thing well, I'll stop here.
+There are so many ways one can extend this idea and I'm tempted to add more capabilities, but in the spirit of doing one thing well, I'll stop here.
 I hope you find this useful and that it inspires you to write some of your own tools with language models.

 [^1]: The command was different on my second run of the program.